armory/docs/content/en/plugins/github-api/use.md

 ## Fetch prerelease information

-You can use the **GitHub API Releases Get Details** stage to fetch the latest prerelease information.
+You can use the **GitHub Integration Releases Get Details** stage to fetch the latest prerelease information.

 {{< figure src="/images/plugins/github/preRelease.png" >}}